NASA-IMPACT/SuryaBench/ar_segmentation/README.md

-# Binary Map Creator for Active Regions with Polarity Inversion Lines
+# Dataset Generator for Active Regions with Polarity Inversion Lines

+## Description

 This project provides C++ and Python tools to generate: